Skip to main content

 Deployment

-After finalizing and testing your Functions, the next step is to deploy your modified Satellite to the mainnet.
+After finalizing and testing your Functions, the next step is to deploy your modified Satellite to production.
 The juno dev build command produces a compressed WASM file (satellite.wasm.gz) that includes both the optimized code and necessary metadata.
 This file is located at ./target/deploy/satellite.wasm.gz relative to your project's root directory.
-To deploy your Satellite, use the following CLI command from the same root directory:

 juno upgrade -t s -s target/deploy/satellite.wasm.gz